RunhangShu/Myweb/content/r/Must know statistics in omics.md

 ## Metabolomic

-Workflow: spectra collection, raw data processing, statistical and functional analysis **Things to consider when doing analysis**
+Workflow: spectra collection, raw data processing, statistical and functional analysis

+**Things to consider when doing analysis**

-- Parameter optimization: set a customized paramater is important;
+- Parameter optimization: set a customized parameter is important;
 Whether the peak detection is reliable, how to reduce noise for extracting real compound signals

 - Batch effect: Samples may change over time, needs quality control (EigenMS)

-- pathway activity predition: needs to annoate metabolites first (mummichog)
+- pathway activity prediction: needs to annotate metabolites first (mummichog)